Aicardi-Goutieres syndrome type 2

 - Aicardi-Goutieres syndrome.
 Genetics Home Reference (GHR).
 2010; http://ghr.nlm.nih.gov/condition/aicardi-goutieres-syndrome.
 Accessed 7/13/2012.

 - Aicardi J, Crow YJ, Stephenson JBP.
 Aicardi-Goutières Syndrome.
 GeneReviews.
 2012; http://www.ncbi.nlm.nih.gov/books/NBK1475/.
 Accessed 7/13/2012.

 - Ada Hamosh.
 AICARDI-GOUTIERES SYNDROME 1.
 Online Mendelian Inheritance in Man (OMIM).
 01/09/2013; http://omim.org/entry/225750.
 Accessed 10/8/2013.

 - Aicardi-Goutieres Syndrome.
 United Leukodystrophy Foundation. http://ulf.org/aicardi-goutieres-syndrome.
 Accessed 7/13/2012.

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

 Please contact us with your questions about Aicardi-Goutieres syndrome type 2.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Aicardi-Goutieres syndrome type 2.
 This website is maintained by the National Library of Medicine.

-- The United Leukodystrophy Foundation has developed an information page on Aicardi-Goutieres syndrome.
+- The United Leukodystrophy Foundation has developed an information page on Aicardi-Goutieres syndrome type 2.
 Click on the link above to view this information page.